zhan006/ToyRobot/README.md

 To run the application in the termial, you should

-1. Dive into the project src folder `ToyRobot\src `
+1. Dive into the project root folder `ToyRobot/`
-2. Compile the java file by typing `javac -d ../bin classes/Console.java` this will compile the java files and put the compiled binary to the bin folder under the project
+2. Compile the java file by typing `mvn package` this will compile the java files and put the compiled binary to the target folder under the project

-3. Go to bin folder and run the java class
+3. Go to target/classes folder and run the java class
 ```
-cd ../bin
+cd target/classes
-java classes/Console
+java classes.Console
 ```
   The command will drive you to the bin folder and run the entry point under classes folder